AlgebraicJulia/Decapodes.jl/docs/src/budyko_sellers_halfar.md

 to_graphviz(halfar, verbose=false)
 ```

 We will introduce the Budyko-Sellers energy balance model in more detail.
 First, let's define the composite physics.
-We will visualize them all in a single diagram wihtout any composition at first:
+We will visualize them all in a single diagram without any composition at first:

 ``` @example DEC
 energy_balance = @decapode begin